Variational Uncertainty Decomposition for In-Context Learning: Experiments

 \subsection{Summary of Additional Experiments}

-We present in Appendix \ref{appx:expts} further studies on additional baselines and applications. \begin{itemize} \item In Appendix \ref{appx:martingale_exp}, we provided a ``Martingale posterior'' \cite{ fong2023martingale} version of predictive uncertainty decomposition, by fitting different \emph{proxy} Bayesian models to the union of context $\mathcal{D}$ and dreamed input-output pairs $\{(\bm{x}_j, \bm{y}_j) \}_{j=n+1}^N$ from the LLM in-context prediction.
-Results show that the decomposition result is highly sensitive to the choice of the proxy model, and the Martingale posterior's estimate of total uncertainty does not agree with the predictive entropy of the LLM in-context predictive distribution.
+We present in Appendix \ref{appx:expts} further studies on additional baselines and applications.
+In Appendix \ref{appx:martingale_exp}, we provided a ``Martingale posterior'' \cite{ fong2023martingale} version of predictive uncertainty decomposition.
+Our results show that the decomposition result is highly sensitive to the choice of the proxy model, and the Martingale posterior's estimate of total uncertainty does not agree with the predictive entropy of the LLM in-context predictive distribution.
+In Appendix \ref{appx:nlp}, we consider an ``in-context out-of-distribution'' task \cite{hendrycks2018baselinedetectingmisclassifiedoutofdistribution}.
+Our goal is to demonstrate that leveraging epistemic uncertainty from our decomposition yields higher OOD detection accuracy than directly utilising the total uncertainty.
+We observe that for our method, epistemic uncertainty (EU) yields higher AUC scores in more ID/OOD settings than total uncertainty (TU), implying better OOD detection results via our decomposition.

-\item In Appendix \ref{appx:nlp}, we consider an ``in-context abstention'' task, where the LLM abstains from answering a given question based on either the total uncertainty (TU) or the variational upper-bound of aleatoric uncertainty (AU) from the VUD approach.
-On two classes of QA tasks derived from the MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} dataset, using VUD's estimate of AU returns higher QA accuracy after filtering out questions with high AU. \end{itemize}